-Keep in mind: Monitoring your sleep quality and heart rate is important in all training phases, not just post-marathon.
+Keep in mind: monitoring your sleep quality and heart rate is important in all training phases, not just for post-marathon recovery.

 Don’t start a diet or calorie-cutting regime this week – your body needs to heal and reload so fuel it with good proteins, healthy fats and complex carbohydrates to complete a balanced plate.